iamrayghazali/General-Knowladge-Quiz/README.md

-I made a General Knowladge Quiz with C# using some Linq.
+I made a General Knowladge Quiz with C# .NET console application using Linq.
 Commented lines include a little discription about what the actual part of the program dose.